Big M: History

-Granger was principally the creative input, with Cooper and Purtell administrators who skillfully maneuvered the launch in the face of industry reluctance and scepticism.
+Granger was principally the creative input, with Cooper and Purtell administrators who skillfully maneuvered the launch in the face of industry reluctance and skepticism.
 The advertising agency George Paterson handled the advertising campaign.
 They conceived the brand name and contracted Paddington Films to produce the highly successful Big M surfing ads.
 This was a rare occasion where a government department launched a successful and contemporary consumer product.

 Big M accounted for sales of 19 million litres per year, and licence fees of $6 – 6.5 million pa prior to the trademarks being sold in 2000 for almost $62 million.
 Big M flavoured milk is available primarily in Melbourne, regional and rural areas of Victoria and the southern and western Riverina regions of New South Wales near the state border of Victoria.
 In recent years distribution of the Big M brand has expanded further north into the rest of New South Wales and into Queensland as well as its state of origin.

 The brand gained initial popularity with its advertising association with surf and the beach culture.
 There were a number of subsequent ad campaigns in Victoria such as 'Think Big, but not too big'.
 It is sold in cartons, Tetra Briks and plastic bottles in both fresh and UHT varieties.
 Big M is also available in a low fat "light" chocolate variety (0.9% fat vs 3.3% for the normal product).

-Flavours

-Big M is available in 6 flavours: